*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 - Policies and programmes towards poverty alleviation

-NCERT Solutions for Class 11 Economics Chapter 4 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for the Class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for Class 11 Economics, visit BYJU’S or download the app for more information.
+NCERT Solutions for Class 11 Economics Chapter 4 provides a wide range of illustrative examples, which helps the students to comprehend and learn quickly.
+The above-mentioned are the solutions, according to the Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 11 Economics, visit BYJU’S or download BYJU’S – The Learning App for more information.